Netflix's Latest Comedy 'Survival Of The Thickest' Is 'And Just Like That' Meets 'Insecure'

 I genuinely can't stop watching it and can't wait to share why you should be watching it too!

-Scroll to learn everything about Survival of the Thickest and why you should watch it this weekend!
+Scroll to learn everything about Survival of the Thickest and why you should watch it this week!

 What is 'Survival of the Thickest' about?